cypress-io/cypress-grep/README.md

 You can also watch [How I organize pull request workflows](https://youtu.be/SFW7Ecj5TNE) where I show how the GitHub workflows in [.github/workflows](./.github/workflows) are organized to run the smoke tests first on pull request.

+Read the blog post [Burning Tests with cypress-grep](https://glebbahmutov.com/blog/burning-tests/) that shows how to run the selected test multiple times in a row.

 ## Filters

 You can filter tests to run using part of their title via `grep`, and via explicit tags via `grepTags` Cypress environment variables.